supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex08_Investigate.md

 1. Close the *Incident activity log* blade by selecting the **x** icon in the top right.

-1. From the almost hidden left blade, select the user icon named **Unassigned (1)**.
+1. From the almost hidden left blade, if the User icon shows as **Unassigned** then select the user icon named **Unassigned (1)**.
 The new incident experience allows quick changes from here.

 1. Select **Assign to me (2)** and then scroll down to select **Apply (3)** to save the changes.